ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ![Solution](media/PowerAppsSolution.png)

-- Create an application user and the assign security role `ProvisionGenie Admin` and the role `Basic user` as part of the creation process as described here: [Create an application user](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user)
+- Create an application user and the assign the security role `Basic user` and security role `ProvisionGenie Admin` as part of the creation process as described here: [Create an application user](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user)

 - Assign the security roles `Basic user` and `Provision Genie User` to all users that will be able to use ProvisionGenie for team creation.

-  - You can assign the role to individual people using the steps explained [here](https://docs.microsoft.com/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database)
+  - You can assign the roles to individual people using the steps explained [here](https://docs.microsoft.com/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database)
   - Alternatively, you can bulk assign roles to people by following the next steps:

     - Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) and select your environment (step 1 and 2 in the guide above)